How I Lost 15 Pounds in Four Weeks

 Best wishes if you give this diet plan a try!

-Great suggestions from readers who have commented on this article:
+Here are some great suggestions from readers who have commented on this article.
+Thank you all for sharing your experiences with us!

 - Maximize the value of protein shakes by having one within 30 minutes of rigorous exercise.